artorias961/artorias961.github.io/README.md

   - We will be using python in built function to make a local server for now.
 Later on, we can make an official server but our purposes is to practice.

+# Full Stack Developer Road Map

+HTML -> CSS -> JavaScript -> Linux -> Database -> SQL (PostgreSQL) or NoSQL (MongoDB) -> API and Libraries

+The basic is HTML and CSS to create a simple website while Javascript is the interface of an website.
+After that we need to pick one "general langauge" such as: Rust, php, Go, Java, C#, Python, Ruby, Scala, Elixir, or JavaScript/NodeJS. i am going to pick JavaScript since I am already learning it and JavaScript can be run outside of the browser using the runtime environment known as NodeJS.
+Where, JavaScript can use different frameworks and libraries to build out application at a faster pace.
+Finally, we need to learn linux since most servers around the world use Linux.
+Where the linux server will send HTML, CSS, and JavaScript to your webrowser and render the applications for you.

+Let's talk about databases and SQL.
+There are a lot of database to choose from and it really depends on your needs.
+There are two databases that are SQL and NoSQL, where NoSQL is better for unstructed data whlie SQL database are best for multi-row transactions.
+Its good to learn both since to have a better understanding of SQL or NoSQL.

+Lets talk about API's and Libraries.
+An API is way for two or more computer programs to communicate with each other.
+So far we have discussed we can create a website that will talk to the server then to the database BUT it has no way to go back to the original user.
+API is known for three main things: Serialization (pretty much turning your text data into a format raedable for your browser), Sending HTTP/HTTPS data, and optionally Authentication.
+Since I am using JavaScript the known libray I should hear is Express or Prisma which will be converted to SQL for you.

+Finally, lets talk about security.
+If we made it this far, according to the internet, we are going to use many packages that those packages uses 100 of packages where those packages uses 100 of packages.
+We want to learn about concepts of CyberSecurity and the terms/functionality we need to know are: CORS, SSL, HTTPS, and a lot more.
+Security is a must.

+Finally, Finally, lets talk about frontend library and build tools.
+Where with this we are able to make incredible web applications but this section is a gaint hassle.
+We need to choose a frontend UI library will really help speed up productivity and it is recommended/(personal choice) to use React.
+We could use something called NEXT.js, which will enhance the speed of to use a server computer power which is optional.

+People also recommend learning CSS Framework, CSS preprocessor, and Compilers.
+If you hate writing CSS code then we could use something called SASS where it makes it a lot more fun or we could also use Tailwind.

+Another thing that people recommend is TypeScript.
+TypeScript is meant if there is a bug in your JavaScript code.
+TypeScripts adds Type to your JavaScript so that when you are writing your code, you can easily catch bugs before they deploy.

+Another thing people recommend is Docker.
+Think of docker like the code works on my machine but not elsewhere.
+Where Docker allows you to take all of the little pieces of your application and "containerize" everything so that it runs similar on all machines.
+Its somewhat similar like a Virtual Machine but does not require an Operating System.

+Another thing people recommend learning is the Cloud.
+Where that is an entirely different monster to know about.

+Another thing people recommend learning is Devops.
+From what people say, Devops is something we are going to use for sure since automating the taks you want to do is key to your productivity.
+Learning a CI/CD Tool or Infrastructure as code or monitoring your applications are all key to your success as a less busy developer.

+So far in the frontend of the website languages are HTML, CSS, and JavaScript while the backend is NodeJS

 # Programs
 The IDE I will be using is [Visual Studio Code](https://code.visualstudio.com) and the conda environment [mambaforge](https://github.com/conda-forge/miniforge).
 You are not limited to these, you are welcome to find what works best for you.